What is Lara Flynn Boyle's Net Worth?

 Television Breakthrough with "Twin Peaks"

 Boyle had her breakthrough role in 1990, when she began playing Donna Hayward on David Lynch's cult mystery horror series "Twin Peaks."
 The series revolved around the murder of a high school homecoming queen named Laura Palmer, with Boyle playing Palmer's friend who tries to solve the mystery of her death.
 After premiering in April of 1990, "Twin Peaks" became one of the year's top-rated shows.
-However, the ratings eventually declined, and the show was cancelled after its second season in 1991.
+However, the ratings eventually declined, and the show was canceled after its second season in 1991.
 Boyle starred in all 30 episodes of the series.

 Further Television Career